-If disinfecting a surface is the task at hand—for example, you’re tackling desks that a classroom has just been used, or are ready to take care of the entryway to an office building (think doors, handles, counter tops)—the order of operations is important.
+If disinfecting a surface is the task at hand—for example, you’re tackling desks that a classroom has just been used, or are ready to take care of the entryway to an office building (think doors, handles, countertops)—the order of operations is important.
 Remember that “C” comes before “D”, so always clean before you disinfect.

-First, clean the surface with a general all purpose cleaner to remove any visible waste particles.
-Second, rinse the surface with water, dry and then apply disinfectant.
+First, clean the surface with a general all-purpose cleaner to remove any visible waste particles.
+Second, rinse the surface with water, dry, and then apply disinfectant.
 Make certain that you’re following the appropriate dwell times for the disinfectant to ensure that you’re killing all the germs.

 How often should I clean surfaces during COVID-19?

-It all depends on use level and what surfaces you’re talking about.
+It all depends on the use level and what surfaces you’re talking about.
 Routine cleaning and disinfecting are an important part of reducing the risk of exposure to COVID-19.
-Normal routine cleaning can reduce risk of exposure and is a necessary step before you disinfect dirty surfaces.
+Normal routine cleaning can reduce the risk of exposure and is a necessary step before you disinfect dirty surfaces.

 Surfaces frequently touched by multiple people, such as door handles, desks, phones, light switches, and faucets, should be cleaned and disinfected at least daily.
-More frequent cleaning and disinfection may be required based on level of use.
+More frequent cleaning and disinfection may be required based on the level of use.